ONSdigital/dp-api-tests/downloadService/README.md

 # Download Service Tests

 ### Getting Started
-This package will test all endpoints that exist withing the download service.
+This package will test all endpoints that exist within the download service.

 You should run `make test` which will setup valid vault credentials.
-If you run go test ./... private file tests will be skipped as no vault credentials will exist.
+If you run `go test ./...` then private file tests will be skipped as no vault credentials will exist.

 ### Services and software